 The Sacramento Mortgage Credit Certificate (MCC) Program provides homeownership assistance in the form of a Federal Income Tax Credit on home purchases within the County of Sacramento and the cities of Sacramento, Elk Grove, Folsom, Isleton, Galt, Citrus Heights, Rancho Cordova.
-For detailed information click here.
-To apply for the MCC Program, contact one of SHRAs approved lenders listed here.
+Read more about the MCC Program details below.
+To apply for the MCC Program, contact one of SHRAs approved lenders.

 Sacramento MCC Program – Reissued MCCs

 As part of the Sacramento MCC Program, SHRA offers current MCC holders who wish to refinance their original mortgage loan for the first time the ability to request to have their MCC reissued.
 Read the detailed requirements and procedure to apply for a Reissued Mortgage Credit Certificate (RMCC) below.

 CalHome First Time Homebuyer Program